Amie Root

 Artistry

-Movement
+Movement & Dance

 Amie also has a love of movement, puppetry and dance.
 She has been a dancer since the age of 5.
 Continued her love and study of movement, dance, physical comedy and puppetry in college.
-Today, it is one of her great joys when she gets the opportunity to perform any physical theatre and dance.
+Today, it is one of her great joys when she gets the opportunity to choreograph and/or perform physical theatre and dance.

 About